ariley215/cookie-stand-admin/README.md

 The spec for lab is screen shot of Cookie Stand Admin Version 1 pages/Index.js should…

-- Have <Head> component with page title set to Cookie Stand Admin
+- Have `<Head>`component with page title set to Cookie Stand Admin
-- Have a <header> component that matches spec.
+- Have a `<header>` component that matches spec.
-- Have a <main> component containing <form> and a placeholder component showing JSON string of last created Cookie Stand.
+- Have a `<main>` component containing `<form>` and a placeholder component showing JSON string of last created Cookie Stand.
-- Have a <footer> component that matches spec.
+- Have a `<footer>` component that matches spec.
 - Style app using TailwindCSS utility classes.

 ## Getting Started

+First, get dependencies:

+    npm install

-First, run the development server:
+Then, start the server:

 ```bash
 npm run dev